-The British Edward Whymper was the first to reach the top with his team, in 1865.
-They tried to conquer the Matterhorn from Italy for a long time, but all their expeditions failed, so they eventually tried the impossible from the city of Zermatt as well.
+The British Edward Whymper was the first to reach the top with his team in 1865.
+They tried to conquer the Matterhorn from Italy for a long time, but all their expeditions failed, so they eventually tried the impossible from the city of Zermatt.

-Here, they were successful, thus preceded many, many Swiss and Italian climbers.
+Here, they were successful and thus preceded many, many Swiss and Italian climbers.
 Since then, many from the town of Breuil-Cervinia have climbed to the top, and in fact, there is no side of the mountain from which a climber would not have been able to reach it successfully.

 Point of interest: looking from both countries, the top of the mountain resembles a horn, which is why the German word horn is used in its name.

 It is important to know that you cannot drive up to Zermatt!
-The town of Tasch can be reached as a junction of road 9, from where you can take a railway.
+The town of Tasch can be reached at a junction of road 9, from where you can take a railway.